-A Black Swan was once considered a mythical creature and used as a metaphor for something that was ridiculous and impossible like a Unicorn.
+A Black Swan was once considered a mythical creature and used as a metaphor for something that was ridiculous and impossible.
 In 1797, black swans (Cygnus Atratus) were first discovered by Europeans in Western Australia.

 Some fields that were once dismissed as being unworthy of study by the scientific community are now established within hard science.
 The belief that rocks could hit the Earth from space was widely ridiculed by eminent scientists of the Enlightenment.
 Now the study of meteorites is an important scientific field revealing insight into the nature and history of the Earth and Solar System.

 Opinion without knowledge: Many who dismiss astrology know nothing of the subject.
 This is immediately evident when they use terminology such as the word astrologists or argue irrelevant points such as how the constellations have moved or the limits of planetary gravity or the false belief that astrologers claim we are controlled by the stars.
 At best, this known as Argument By Laziness - the arguer hasn't bothered to learn anything about the topic.
 Ignorance is no basis for opinion.
 At worst, it is prejudice and bigotry.

 Faith in the Heavens?: Many people have claimed that astrology is a belief.
 That is largely true for many readers of newspaper horoscopes.
 It’s also true for those who believe astrology to be false without any knowledge.
 However, for those who have studied it, astrology is a knowledge and one that can be tested and verified - unlike a belief in a divine creator that cannot be tested.